 Humour is something that I have to have on any job.
-I’m always trying to make the day lighter—it’s a high intensity business.
-So I like to play practical jokes.
+I’m always trying to do make the day lighter—it’s a high intensity business.
+So I like to play practical joke.
 Once I put a numbing agent on the rim of a coffee cup and gave it to a co-worker.
 She phoned her sister and said, “I think I’m having a stroke, my lips started to freeze!”
 Her sister says, “Is Frank in the office?
 I think he’s probably playing a joke on you.”
 She came in and punched me in the arm.

 I have these little noisemakers that make different sounds and I’ll put them behind a picture or hide in a ceiling.
 The noise will go off like a computer sound going off or a mouse scratching and people won’t know where it’s coming from for a year.
 I buy them in bulk.

 What’s it like running an ad business in Vancouver when so many agencies and head offices are based on Toronto?

 It’s very tough to be here because there aren’t very many head offices on the west coast.
 There’s a different attitude out here.
 We tend to be a little more casual.
 We don’t just live to work, we work and we want to live.
 I decided to live here even when I did my business deal in 1998, it was important to me to remain and have the culture we have.
 I didn’t see any fun in Toronto, working for the sake of working.
 People are afraid to go home because they didn’t want to be seen as someone not dedicated to the business.
 Proud that we’ve been able to have a lot of graduates of our firm start their own businesses and stay here, and now they’re all good competitors.

 Do you think retirement will ever be in the cards for you?